clojurewerkz/legacy-blog/source/_posts/2013-04-20-how-to-make-your-open-source-project-really-awesome.markdown

 They must know.
 And it may be a deal breaker for them when they want to adopt Clojure/Node.js/Scala/Go/whatever.

 So state your license clearly.
 And please, use something business-friendly unless you have good reasons.
-Apache Public License 2.0, Eclipse Public License are good, friendly choices.
-Note that some licenses (e.g. MIT) are friendly and popular but do not offer any patent protection, which should not be ignored in the current legal climate.
+[Apache Public License 2.0](http://www.tldrlegal.com/license/apache-license-2.0-(apache-2.0)) and [Eclipse Public License](http://www.tldrlegal.com/license/eclipse-public-license-1.0-(epl-1.0)) are good, friendly choices.
+Note that some licenses
+(e.g. [MIT](http://www.tldrlegal.com/license/mit-license)) are friendly and popular but do not offer any patent protection, which should not be ignored in the current legal climate.

 Finally, remember that you can double-license, e.g. APL2/GPLv2 if you really want to be license-neutral.
 Then your users will pick what suits them.

+When in doubt, refer to [TL;DR Legal, open source licenses summarized & explained in plain English](http://www.tldrlegal.com/) (but don't consider it to be legal advice).

 ### How To Fuck It Up